komodo-hub/deploy-step-ca/README.md

 https://hub.docker.com/r/smallstep/step-ca

 *Note.* After deploying, check the `fingerprint` service's log to get the certificate fingerprint.
+You may have to restart the container if it fails.

 ## Komodo Resource TOML